 b) there can be up to one derived QoS rule associated with a given packet filter for UL direction.

-In the UE, a timer X runs for each derived QoS rule.
+In the UE, a timer T3583 runs for each derived QoS rule.

 Editor's note: Creation and maintaining of derived QoS rules generates additional requirements for the UE processing capacity.
 The UE can support only a limited number of concurrent derived QoS rules.
 Whether the maximum number of concurrent derived QoS rules should be standardized or implementation specific is FFS.